-Be efficient, be productive, be a better person, be the WINNER!
+Be efficient, be productive, be a better person, and be the WINNER!

-All titles of articles which promise to help you become a better person by not wasting time.
+All titles of articles promise to help you become a better person by not wasting time.

 And they sure do work.
-Life seems like a video game in which you need to tame the creature called time to fight the beast called procrastination and become THE WINNER OF LIFE!
+Life seems like a video game in which you need to tame the creature called time to fight the procrastination beast and become THE WINNER OF LIFE!

 At the same time, they serve as blinkers helping life pass right by you.

 Maybe we should start wasting time and stop wasting our life.